rhastie/build-nmos-cpp/README.md

  - sudo docker pull rhastie/nmos-cpp:latest
  - sudo docker run -it --net=host --privileged --rm rhastie/nmos-cpp:latest

 ### Access Web interface
+The implementation published on port 8010

  - Browser to http://[Switch or Host IP Address>]:8010 to get to the interface.
  - The NMOS REgistry is published on the "x-nmos" URL
  - The NMOS Browser Client is published on the "admin" URL
 # How to build the container
-Make sure you have a fully function Docker CE environment.
-It is recommended you follow these instructions for Ubuntu: https://docs.docker.com/v17.09/engine/installation/linux/docker-ce/ubuntu/ Clone the repository to your host
+- Make sure you have a fully function Docker CE environment.
+It is recommended you follow these instructions for Ubuntu: https://docs.docker.com/v17.09/engine/installation/linux/docker-ce/ubuntu/
+- Clone the repository to your host
-Run "sudo make build"
+- Run "sudo make build"